canonical/spark-client-snap/README.md

 spark-client.setup-spark-k8s get-ca-cert
 ```

 Save the CA certificate output in a file to be used with Spark client's spark-submit command.
-Next, save the Outh Token for the service account to a file for use with Spark client.
+Next, save the Oauth Token for the service account to a file for use with Spark client.

 ```bash
 spark-client.setup-spark-k8s get-token --kubeconfig kubeconfig-file-name --cluster cluster-name-in-kubeconfig account-name [namespace] > token